A pioneering approach for reducing unwanted bycatch and discards

 Real-time reporting is the rapid, semi-automated collation, processing and dissemination of catch data to improve decision-making at sea.
 Developed by the fishing industry in Alaska in the mid-1990s, it has been successfully used to meet strict Federal limits on salmon by-catch for over two decades.

-This real-time information enables skippers to avoid fishing in areas where salmon by-catch is high thereby complying with Federal legislation.
-It is also used by the cooperatives to designate temporary area closures (known as “rolling hotspots”) where high catch rates of salmon are recorded in that area.
+This real-time information enables Alaskan skippers to avoid fishing in areas where salmon by-catch is high thereby complying with Federal legislation.
+It is also used by the cooperatives to designate temporary area closures (known as “rolling hotspots”) when high catch rates of salmon are recorded in that area.
 Skippers avoid fishing in those areas while closures are in place.

 What is BATmap?

-BATmap, or By-catch Avoidance Tool using mapping, is an app for Scottish skippers to share real-time information with each other about the location of hotspots of fish species that are choke species (e.g. cod, whiting) or of conservation interest (spurdog).
+BATmap, or By-catch Avoidance Tool using mapping, is an app for Scottish skippers to share real-time information about the location of hotspots of fish species that are choke species (cod) or of conservation interest (spurdog) with other participating skippers.

 BATmap collects data from participating vessels.
-Position data are automatically reported via satellite network, and catch data are collected from the mobile app.
+Position data is automatically reported via a satellite network, and catch data is collected from the mobile app.

-Skippers report the start and end time of a haul, the location, and the total catch of cod, whiting and spurdog.
+Skippers report the start and end time of a haul, the location, and the total catch of cod and spurdog.

 If the catch of a given species exceeds a set threshold, an alert is sent to all participating vessels.

-These real-time data allow skippers to make informed decisions about where to fish and provide information that can improve spatial avoidance of by-catch.
+The real-time data allows skippers to make informed decisions about where to fish and provide information that can improve spatial avoidance of cod and spurdog by-catch.

 A co-designed, ‘bottom up’ approach